softkave/sk/iterations/Tasks.md

 - Implement or find an open source ( check AntD ) text with text overflow component for your text components
   - Select org
 - Some mysterious API calls are failing in the production build, look into them
+- Vertical scroll, plus toggle scroll type for Kanbanboard
+- Implement fetching all groups children together and not individually as it is now
+- Add scope id to all operation function calls
+- Monitor and log all crashes
+- Implement a way to reduce or monitor memory usage to avoid a browser crash